cancerberoSgx/termgui/README.md

      - [x] 1-size border support only.
      - [x] border is a style on its own that by default equals its element's style.
  - [x] element's padding
+ - [ ] store and formalize Element properties (initialize arguments). store it so implementations can look at original values given by user (props)
  - [ ] gem
    - [ ] minimally test gem pack from probe project
    - [ ] publish